An extreme road to the summit of Saser La Pass

-Saser La is a high mountain pass at an elevation of 5.411m (17,753ft) above the sea level, located in northern India’s Jammu and Kashmir state.
-It’s one of the highest mountain roads of the country.
+Saser La is a high mountain pass at an elevation of 5.411m (17,753ft) above the sea level, located in eastern Ladakh in Jammu and Kashmir, in India.
+It’s one of the highest roads of the country.

 Set in the Karakoram mountain range, the brutal road to the summit, also known as Saser Pass, Saser La Top or Sasser Pass, is totally unpaved.
 It’s a jeepable mud track braving extremely adverse weather conditions.
 The pass is on the ancient summer caravan route from Leh in Ladakh to Yarkand in the Tarim Basin.
 4x4 vehicles with high clearance are required.
 Accessibility is largely limited to the summer season.
 The pass is 52.3 km (32.49 miles) long, running east-west from Saser to Sasoma.

 A new paved road to Saser La Pass